 Region 45 has established a series of Rules and Regulations developed and administered by the Spring Select Committee, under the supervision of the Region 45 AYSO Board.

 Teams are formed in boys and girls divisions in Under 10 through Under 19.
 The number teams offered will depend heavily on the number of coaches and players that sign up.
 Access to field permits plays a key part in the determination of the number of teams as well.
-Typically we have had one team per division in U14 and one to two teams in U12 and U10.
-The composition of U19 and U16 teams varies depending on player and coach interest.
+Recently we have had one team per division in U16 & U19, and at least two teams in U14, U12 and U10.

 To be eligible to participate in the Spring Select program, a player must participate in the Fall primary season and participate in at least 70% of the regulation games.
 Exceptions may be allowed in case of injury.
 In addition, a player must be older than the minimum age cutoff for the Under-10 division.
 Under-8 age eligible players are not allowed to participate in the Spring Select program even if they played up in the Under-10 division in the fall.